Radish-RCI/Documentation/Roadmap.md

 ## Phase 4: Radish Portal v2.0 - ENHANCE COLLECTIVE INTELLIGENCE
 ### 2018 - TBD

-The primary aim of this phase is to develop the Radish portal with new features and branch extensions that enhance Collective Intelligence (CI).
+The primary aim of this phase is to develop the Radish portal with new features and branch extensions that enhance Collective Intelligence (HI + AI = CI).
 More information to be provided ...